ELFdev001/ARSandbox/README.md

 Hints
 -----
 Everything works better if the resolution of the PC is set to 1280x960.
 The sandbox has a 4:3 aspect ratio to match the Kinect and the projector so it's easier if the PC does too.
+Other resolutions can be adjusted by alterind the CELLWIDTH and CELLHEIGHT values in BDframe.
+By default they are both set to 4 as the default Kinect resolution is 320x240.
+This uses a 4x4 block pixels for every cell of the 320x240 environment, giving a total size of 1280x960.
+If you need to set the screen resoltuion to 1280 x 720 you would change CELLHEIGHT to 3.

+This software does not use the complex calibration process of Oliver Kreylos' software and relies on adjusting the projector and Kinect to get everything close enough.
+I've found that it's relatively easy to do this to the extent that it doesn't ruin the experience for the user.

 Credits
 -------